Forrests-Remastered-Projects/Sprint-Challenge-State-Management-Smurfs/Answers.md

 1. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

-Application state is a data repository available to all classes and the data does not change while Component states data can change over time.
+Application state is like the store, something used in the entire app.
+A data repository available to all classes and the data does not change while Component states data can change over time, component state is local to that component.

 1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?